rrocharoberto/fields-data/README.md

 PS: change the `localhost` address properly if you are accessing from another machine.

+Use the `fieldId` of your choice.

-For accessing all resources of the implemented APIs, use a complete this [Postman collection](docs/Fields.postman_collection.json).
+For accessing all resources of the implemented APIs, use this complete [Postman collection](docs/Fields.postman_collection.json).

-#Reports
+# Reports

-For a simple test report, execute the command bellow and open the file `field-backend/target/site/surefire-report.html`.
+For a basic test report, execute the command bellow (inside `field-backend` directory) and open the file `field-backend/target/site/surefire-report.html`.

 `mvn site`